-Jan O'Sullivan TD Minister of State, Department of Environment, Community and Local Government with special responsibility for Housing and Planning Ireland South : Limerick City061 312316
+Jan O'Sullivan TD Minister for Education and Skills Ireland South : Limerick City061 312316

 The Parliamentary Standards Allowance came into effect on 1 st March 2010 under the Oireachtas (allowances and facilities) Regulations, 2010 (SI84/2010)

 - Travel and accommodation allowance – As a Minister of State I am ineligible for this allowance.